iwaldman/ipfs-image-dapp/README.md

 Steps to deploy our smart contract directly from Truffle with Infura to the Rinkeby TestNet.

 1. Get an [Infura](https://infura.io/) API key.
 You can sign up for [free](https://infura.io/signup).
-2. Create a .env file in the root directory if it doens't exist
+2. Create a .env file in the root directory if it doesn't exist
     ```bash
     cd ipfs-image-dapp
     touch .env
     ```
 2. Update the .env file with your MetaMask mnenomic and Infura API Key
     ```javascript
-    MNENOMIC = // Your MetaMask's recovery words
+    MNENOMIC = '<Your MetaMasks recovery words>'
-    INFURA_API_KEY = // Your Infura API Key after its registration
+    INFURA_API_KEY = '<Your Infura API Key after its registration>'
     ```
 3. Deploy to Rinkeby with `truffle migrate --reset --compile-all --network rinkeby`